rushealy-aws/aws-gs-digital-twin/docs/02-onboarding.md

 ### Step 1: Request Access

+To start onboarding your satellite to AWS Ground Station Digital Twin:

+1. Email `aws-groundstation@amazon.com` with a brief summary of your mission and satellite needs, including:
+   - Your organization name
+   - The frequencies required
+   - When the satellites will be or were launched
+   - The satellite's orbit type
-1. Navigate to the AWS Ground Station console at https://console.aws.amazon.com/groundstation/
+   - Confirmation that you plan to use the AWS Ground Station digital twin feature

-2. Click on "Digital Twin" in the navigation pane
-3. If Digital Twin is not enabled for your account, you'll see an option to request access
-4. Complete the request form with the following details:
-   - AWS Account ID
-   - Primary contact information
-   - Use case description
-   - Satellite details
-   - Expected testing timeline
-5. Submit the request and wait for approval from the AWS Ground Station team
+2. Once your request is reviewed and approved, AWS Ground Station will guide you through the onboarding process

+3. The onboarding process typically takes 1-3 business days after submitting your request

 ### Step 2: Initial Configuration

 Once your access request is approved:

-1. Log in to the AWS Ground Station console
+1. Log in to the AWS Ground Station console at https://console.aws.amazon.com/groundstation/
-2. Navigate to the Digital Twin section
+2. Navigate to the "Satellites and Resources" section
-3. Complete the initial setup wizard, which includes:
+3. Complete the initial setup, which includes:
    - Selecting your primary AWS region
    - Configuring default dataflow endpoints
    - Setting up notification preferences
-   - Accepting the service terms and conditions

 ## IAM Permissions

 ### Required IAM Policies

-Create an IAM policy with the following permissions:
+Create an IAM policy with the following permissions for AWS Ground Station Digital Twin:

 ```json
 {